Linuxfabrik/monitoring-plugins/check-plugins/dhcp-relayed/README.md

 ## Overview

-This plugin tests if a local or remote DHCP server can offer IPv4 addresses (to a specific subnet).
-It emulates a DHCP client and checks the DHCP offer response from the DHCP server.
-It only sends a DHCPDISCOVER, not a DHCPREQUEST.

-Hints:
+Tests if a DHCP server can offer IPv4 addresses by emulating a DHCP client.
+Sends a DHCPDISCOVER packet and verifies that the server responds with a valid DHCPOFFER.
+Only performs the discovery step without requesting an actual lease (no DHCPREQUEST).
+Works with both local and relayed DHCP servers, and can target a specific subnet.
+Alerts if the server does not respond or the response is invalid.
+Requires root or sudo.

+**Data Collection:**

+* Constructs and sends a DHCPDISCOVER UDP packet on port 68 (client) to port 67 (server)
+* If `--hostname` is specified, sends to that address; otherwise sends as broadcast
+* Supports DHCP option 1 (Subnet Mask) and option 118 (Subnet Selection, RFC 3011) for targeting specific subnets
+* Waits for a DHCPOFFER response matching the transaction ID
+* Extracts the offered IP address, server ID, subnet mask, and broadcast address from the response

+**Compatibility:**

+* Linux (requires root or sudo to bind to port 68/udp)

+**Important Notes:**

-* May take three or more seconds to run.
+* May take three or more seconds to run depending on the DHCP server's response time
-* Requires sudo permissions to open and listen on port 68/udp.
-Therefore, the machine running this plugin must not be running a dhcp client listening on port 68/udp, like `systemd-networkd` for example.
+* The machine running this plugin must not have a DHCP client listening on port 68/udp (for example `systemd-networkd`)
-* Uses standard UDP sockets instead of raw sockets, so this plugin needs to run on a machine that actually has a fixed IP address.
+* Uses standard UDP sockets (not raw sockets), so the machine must have a fixed IP address
+* The MAC address can be specified (`--mac`), randomized (`--mac=random`), or auto-detected from the local hardware

 ## Fact Sheet